abhiwand/atk/doc/source/ds_dflw.rst

 Inspect The Data
 ================
-|IA| provides several functions that allow you to inspect your data,
+|IAT| provides several functions that allow you to inspect your data,
 including inspect(), and .take().
 The Frame structure also contains frame information like .row_count.